Grails-Plugin-Consortium/grails-cxf-client/README.md

 ---------------

 * v1.3.0
+    * Adding ability to update endpoint during runtime if needed - Thanks to Laura Helde for finalizing this work.
     * Adding reponse mime attachement support - Thanks to Kyle Dickerson for helping with this issue.

 * v1.2.9